 After the lunch, it was time to return.

 We were given the option to switch to canoe from the boat.
 A lot of people didn’t opt for it but I decided to go for the change.
 Along with me few other people also chose for the canoe.
 In no time we find ourselves settling comfortably in the narrow canoes.
 While the country boat took us to many narrow channels but with canoes, we could venture into even narrower channels.
 It was pin drop silence and one could easily hear the rustling of leaves, movement of water and chirping of birds.

 The experience is nothing but therapeutic.

 It was on the canoe I met Melina and got to know her reason for visiting Kochi.
-It was far from the regular tourism, her story unveiled the medical tourism aspect of tourism.
-I was amazed beyond words.
+She wasn’t a regular tourist, her story unveiled the medical tourism capability of Kerala.
+It is incredible beyond words.
 The sights were pretty much the same from canoes, the only difference was the proximity.
 Now the water and vegetation were up close at just at an arm’s distance.
 The whole canoes ride took approximately two hours.
 We rowed through narrow channels lined with colourful houses.
 We also spotted kids enjoying their evening dip in the water which was just outside their house.
 It was like one of those conventional colonies of tier two cities where everyone knows what is happening in their neighbour’s houses.
 Just the difference was the water streams and not the regular roads.